 On page 243 of Larry Wilson's book The Revelation of Jesus, the 5th paragraph, he says that even though I may have been a hardened criminal, if I will live by faith, I will be saved!
 Luke 18:8 This paragraph alone has changed my life.
 I shall live by faith.
 I shall follow all of God's commandments.

-To accept the message I found in the books you sent was at first disturbing — t accept that the end time will probably come while I am literally in the belly of the Beast — in and under the physical control of those who will ultimately submit to the oneworld government — those who will attempt to mark me with the number of the Beast, even to the point of death.
+To accept the message I found in the books you sent was at first disturbing to accept that the end time will probably come while I am literally in the belly of the Beast — in and under the physical control of those who will ultimately submit to the one-world government — those who will attempt to mark me with the number of the Beast, even to the point of death.

 If, and I believe it is true, the things written in the book of Revelation will come to pass soon, then it means that I will be willing to be the first to suffer death for my faith, for I will not renounce Jesus Christ as my Lord and Savior for accepting the number.